Are you a women over 50?

-What exactly is osteoporosis?
-It literally means “porous bone”.
-Our bones are dynamic, constantly changing.
-Up to about age 25-30, we make more bone than we lose.
+We increase our bone mass up to about age 25-30, meaning we make more bone than we lose.
 At about this age, we reach “peak” bone mass, the greatest amount of bone we will have.
-The more bone we have at peak bone mass, the less likely we are to develop osteoporosis later in life.
+So, the more bone we have at this peak, the less likely we are to develop osteoporosis later in life.

-Controllable risk factors include: diet, lack of physical activity, smoking, excessive drinking, some medications and estrogen deficiency.
+Or they can be controlled such as; diet, lack of physical activity, smoking, excessive drinking, some medications and estrogen deficiency.

 Getting the proper nutrition to strengthen your bones is extremely important.
 Try to get it from foods rather than supplements.
 Make sure you’re getting enough calcium, vitamin D, vitamin C, beta-carotene, magnesium, boron and K2.

-Avoid forward flexion, high impact, twisting, and jerky movements.
+Avoid forward flexion, twisting, and jerky movements.

 I’ve worked with numerous clients with osteoporosis or osteopenia.
 With consistent, safe weight training, they have slowed or even reversed their bone loss.
 Trust me, exercise works!